ubleipzig/marctools/README.md

     testsample9 The journal of sex research
     testsample10    Journal of phenomenological psychology.

+Use a custom value for undefined fields with `-f UNDEF`:

     $ marctotsv -f UNDEF fixtures/journals.mrc  001 245.a 245.b
     testsample1 Journal of rational emotive therapy :   the journal of the Institute for Rational-Emotive Therapy. testsample2 Rational living.
 UNDEF